Bernard-A/IoTRoam-Tutorial/OTAA.md

    server=http://10.1.86.48:8003
    ```

- ## Adding Certificates for secure TLS Communication between NS<->AS/JS
+ ## Generating Certificates for secure TLS Communication between NS<->AS/JS

 The idea is to generate Certificates for both the NS and the AS.
 Follow the 7 steps as follows: